SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 #### Software Component Countersigner ID List

-The Live Firmware Activation support attribute (key=7) list contains hashes of public keys which identify signing authorities that provide additional trustworthiness information for the software component.
+The Software Component Countersigner ID List (key=8) contains hashes of public keys which identify signing authorities that provide additional trustworthiness information for the software component.
 These signatures are provided in addition to the primary signature,